Corni33/CarND_P5_VehicleDetection/README.md

 * Design and implementation of a heat map technique to suppress outliers and make the detection of vehicles more robust
 * Estimation of a bounding box for detected vehicles

-All of the code for completing this project is contained in [this jupyter notebook](https://github.com/Corni33/CarND_P5_VehicleDetection/blob/master/vehicle_detection.ipynb).
+All of the code for this project is contained in [this jupyter notebook](https://github.com/Corni33/CarND_P5_VehicleDetection/blob/master/vehicle_detection.ipynb).

 ![alt-text-1](./readme_images/chessboard_dist.png "Distorted Image") ![alt-text-1](./readme_images/chessboard_undist.png "Undistorted Image")

 ## Feature Extraction

-The labeled data set consist of ...# vehicle and ...# non-vehicle images, each with a size of 64 by 64 pixels and 3 color channels.
+A labeled data set of ...# vehicle and ...# non-vehicle sample images, each with a size of 64 by 64 pixels and 3 color channels, served as a basis for the task of classification.

-In order to train a classifier to distinguish vehicles from other objects (e.g. road markings, trees, ...), characteristik featurs of the images have to be extracted.
+In order to train a binary classifier to distinguish vehicles from other objects (e.g. road markings, trees, ...), characteristic featurs of these sample images have to be extracted.

 ### Color Features

 An example of a vehicle image and a non vehicle image looks like this:
 .. example images RGB ...

-In this case it's easy to see that one possible criterion for classifying images might be color information.
+In this case it's easy to see that one possible criterion for classifying the sample images might be color information.
-To use this information a histogram over the whole image for each color channel is calculated and unraveled into a feature vector:
+To make use of this color information, a histogram for each color channel is calculated and unraveled into a feature vector:
 ... hist plot RGB ....
  .. feature vec plot ...

-It turns out that using a different color space can help to ...
+It turns out that using the YCrCb color space yields better classification results.
+...
 YCrCb

 Another way of utilizing color information while also retaining some spatial information, is to just take the raw image pixel values and unravel them into a feature vector.